Jay Leach (ice hockey, born 1979): Coaching career

 Leach became an assistant coach with Adler Mannheim of the Deutsche Eishockey Liga in 2014, helping the team in winning their sixth DEL Championship.
 On July 7, 2015, Leach was appointed as assistant coach to Mike Sullivan for the Wilkes-Barre/Scranton Penguins, affiliate of the Pittsburgh Penguins of the NHL.
 Leach was named interim head coach in December 2015 after Sullivan was promoted to be the head coach at Pittsburgh before settling into the position of associate head coach on a permanent basis to new Wilkes-Barre/Scranton head coach Clark Donatelli.
 Leach departed the Penguins after one season, eventually joining the Providence Bruins as an assistant coach on August 4, 2016.
 He would be promoted the P-Bruins head coach position prior to the 2017–18 season.
 In July 2021, the Seattle Kraken announced Leach as an assistant coach to Dave Hakstol for the Kraken's inaugural season.
 On June 12, 2024, Leach agreed to become an assistant coach with the Boston Bruins.

+On June 5, 2026, it was announced that Leach was named the Head Coach of the Hartford Wolf Pack of the American Hockey League.